All toddlers need adventure, but for parents, the process of determining what to pack for an outing can be almost as exhausting as the trip itself.

 - Food and drink: Never underestimate the wrath of a hungry toddler.
 Keep yourself armed with easily transportable snacks, like fruit and vegetable pouches or crackers, as well as a spill-proof cup with water.
 If your trip is going to involve a visit to a restaurant, disposable placemats and bibs will be great additions to your bag.

 - Toys: Toddlers can be easily bored, so be sure to pack a variety of toys to keep Baby entertained.
-Her favorites are always a good bet, but a few less used ones could end up being the novelty you need to keep her entertained.
+Their favorites are always a good bet, but a few less used ones could end up being the novelty you need to keep them entertained.
 No-mess coloring books and markers are a top pick for an outing where your toddler will be staying seated for an extended period of time.

-- Seasonal gear: If you’re heading out to the beach, don’t just toss in her bathing suit.
+- Seasonal gear: If you’re heading out to the beach, don’t just toss in their bathing suit.
 Swim diapers, a hat, and sunblock are all good bets to keep your toddler protected in the warm weather.
 Venturing out to build a snowman?
 Don’t forget the snowsuit, hat, and mittens.

 - Your sense of humor: You can’t forget to bring this one.
 Outings with toddlers don’t always go just as planned, so be ready to roll with any messes or meltdowns that might occur while you’re out and about.